Creed310/DEat/notes.md

 Tip: You can also add more cursors with ⇧⌘L, which will add a selection at each occurrence of the current selected text.

+ok so each record is displayed after Monte Carlo is applied so like